typeworld/typeworld/Python/Lib/typeWorld/docu.md

 ### Central server authorization

 API calls from the central Type.World server to the publisher’s API endpoint for the `setAnonymousAppIDStatus` command will be authorized through a secret API key to be obtained via the user account on the Type.World web site.

+Likewise, the access to the `verifyCredentials` command on the central Type.World server will be restricted to holders of that API.

 ### Splitting of responsibility and server unavailability